 - Management provides notices to each resident with the name of all outside authorized vendors that may ask for access to their apartment in advance.
 Residents are encouraged to call the office to confirm the identity of any person requesting access to their apartment.

 - Posted signs and enforces a no solicitation and no trespassing policy by unauthorized visitors.

 - Maintains copies of all apartment keys, but does not grant access to anyone’s apartment without first calling the resident, or reviewing proof of identity in the case of an unfamiliar resident.

-- Installed “window bar locks” which consists of a singular light weight folding bar that easily lowers in place from a vertical position to prevent a window lock from being lifted off its latch.
+- Installed “window bar locks” which consist of a singular lightweight folding bar that easily lowers in place from a vertical position to prevent a window lock from being lifted off its latch.